Virginia Tech® home

 Paul

 Dr. Lauren Wind, who successfully defended her dissertation, "Tracking Antibiotic Resistance throughout Agroecosystems", December 2020.
-She currently works as a data scientist, and lead technical expert, at Systems Planning and Analysis, Inc., focusing on risk analysis to our Nation's critical infrastructure networks in Washington, D.C.
+She currently works as an Artificial Intelligence Solutions Architect- Senior Lead Technologist at Booz Allen Hamilton.
+Prior to that she was a data scientist, and lead technical expert, at Systems Planning and Analysis, Inc., focusing on risk analysis to our Nation's critical infrastructure networks in Washington, D.C.

 Lauren earned her B.S. in Environmental Science from Allegheny College in 2015, where she specialized in soil chemistry and climate change effects on forest nutrient cycling.
 During her junior year, Lauren was a Semester in Environmental Science fellow at the Marine Biological Laboratory (MBL) in Woods Hole, Massachusetts.
 It was at the MBL where she realized how important it was to examine human and environmental interactions through interdisciplinary and long-term perspectives.
 Lauren continued exploring research relating to human health and the environment during her summer 2014 REU experience at Virginia Tech in the Department of Civil and Environmental Engineering.
 After Allegheny College, Lauren found a niche in the Department of Biological Systems Engineering (BSE) in August 2015 under the co-advisement of Drs.
 Leigh-Anne Krometis and Cully Hession at Virginia Tech, where she completed her doctoral degree in December of 2020.